hkurdi/hkurdi/README.md

 </div>

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a keen interest in machine learning, web development, and cutting-edge technologies.
-As a first-generation international university scholar, I've been on a journey of continuous learning and growth.
+As an international STEM scholar based in the US, I've been on a journey of continuous learning and growth.

 ## 🚀 Projects